General IMBRSea Thesis Information

 Thesis work is an integral part of the IMBRSea Master programme and is credited for 30 ECTS.
 All students undertake their thesis work during the fourth semester, at one of the IMBRSea partners or members of the consortium.
 During their thesis work students will focus on a specific research topic for a given amount of time.
 Students work independently albeit under supervision of a thesis supervisor and promoter.
 Through the thesis work, students are able to apply the knowledge and techniques they gained during the courses in the three previous semesters.
 The final product is a written thesis report stating the main results of their research presented in a scientifically correct manner.
 Thesis students also present and discuss their results at the Annual Symposium.

-Students can start with the preparation of the thesis (for example literature review, introduction, or sampling) during the second and third semesters.
-However, this must not interfere with the students other courses in these semesters.
-In principle, the fourth semester (January to June) is fully available for the thesis work and submission.
-Therefore, these activities have to be supervised by the thesis promoter/supervisor.
-The students will be encouraged to organise their thesis work in a way that enables them to submit the thesis in the first session exam period.
+Students can start with the preparation of the thesis (literature review, introduction, sampling) during the semesters 2 and 3.
+However, this must not interfere with other courses in those semesters.
+The fourth semester (January to June) is fully available for the thesis work and submission, when these activities will be supervised by the thesis' promoter/supervisor.
+The students will be encouraged to organise their thesis work in a way that enables them to submit the thesis before the second year Symposium (June).

 The thesis report must be written in English and should ideally have the format of a scientific publication.
 It should contain the following: